tusharbhutt/Endless-Nodes/README.md

 When using the [ComfyUI](https://github.com/comfyanonymous/ComfyUI) interface for [Stable Diffusion](https://github.com/Stability-AI/stablediffusion), I sometimes find that the standard nodes and the many, many, many custom nodes out there don't work the way I want them to, or how I think they do.

 Rightly or wrongly, I am pretending to teach myself a bit of Python to get some nodes up and running to do what I'd like.
 Yes, I am using ChatGPT, and yes I am a glutton for punishment.
 There are no promises that these nodes will work for you or that I will maintain them.
 Feel free to do with them as you wish, according to the license model.

+**UPDATE: Oct 14, 2023**

++ ***REINSTATED the Aesthetic Scorers and provided instructions on how to add Clip to your system if you are having issues***
++ Added the Global Envoy, which allows you to add height, width, and steps to many modules.
+The steps include start, stop and when to cut over to refinement, if you want (either as discrete steps, or a percentage)

 **UPDATE: Oct 8, 2023**